dmhuehol/EnvAn-Northeast-US-Winter-Storms/README.md

 fullIGRAimpv2: Imports and processes a v2 data structure.

-inversionCounter: Counts inversions within a sounding structure.
-Outdated, needs to be changed to calculated_height format or geopotential format, also needs to be documented and have new features added to make the new plots possible.
+inversionCounter: renamed 3 August 2018 to inversionsAndMeltingLayers

+inversions: Generates plots of statistics of inversions, such as height distributions.
+Plots are generated correctly, but currently the function to count inversions doesn't work.

+inversionsAndMeltingLayers: Detects and counts inversions within a sounding structure.
+Correctly represents whether a sounding has a lowest-5 inversion or not, but currently misrepresents the number of inversions in each sounding.
+Last updated 2 July 2018.

 makeComparisonImages: Script to easily generate TvZcomparison images.